metahoof/docs/docs/whitepaper/terms-of-services.md

 - Your access to or use of the MetaHoof Platform
 - Your violation of these Terms
 - Your use or transfer of NFTs or tokens, whether inside or outside of MetaHoof
-- Your interaction with third-party services (e.g., Ultra, marketplaces, payment processors)
+- Your interaction with third-party services (e.g., marketplaces, payment processors)
 - Any content or material submitted or shared by you
 - Your violation of any applicable law or regulation, including but not limited to tax, AML, or gaming regulations